 Just a 17 kilometre jaunt up the Sea to Sky Highway from Brandywine Falls lies Whistler, the world-class ski destination!

 Summer or winter, Whistler has it all!
-The Peak 2 Peak Gondola is always an amazing experience.
+The Peak 2 Peak Gondola is always an amazing Sea to Sky Highway attraction, and a thrilling experience.
 Spanning the distance between Whistler and Blackcomb mountains, it holds the Guinness World Record for highest cable car above the ground.
 It also has the record for the longest unsupported span between two cable car towers.
 It’s a 4.4 kilometre journey that takes 11 minutes.
 It connects the high alpine terrain of both mountains.

 I can personally attest to thrill of riding the Peak 2 Peak Gondola – it is an amazing experience!
 It’s not uncommon to see wildlife during the ride – we saw a mother bear and cubs on our ride!